aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 interested in AWS-vended constructs anyway and they will all be implemented in TypeScript.

+> Should we ever want to open this mechanism up to non-TypeScript libraries, an obvious
+> mechanism is to introduce a well-known metadata tag that we can read a construct's
+> construct identifier from (falling back to the default search algorithm if none
+> is found).
+It becomes a library author's concern of how to attach the metadata
+> then.

 ## Metadata resource encoding

+Once we have the list of construct identifiers, we need to encode it into the metadata resource.

 The Metadata resource looks like this: